mieky/mieky.github.io/_posts/2019-12-31-favorite-books-2019.md

 - favorites
 ---

-I read (and listened to!) more books than ever this past year.
-Here are my favorites from this year:
+This past year I read (and listened to!) more books than ever.
+Here are my favorites:

 **Trevor Noah - Born A Crime**